ijdoc/wandb-model-mods/README.md

-# PML is poor man's launch
+# PML is the poor man's launch

-PML or "poor man's launch" is a template for logging custom panels to launch experiments directly from Weights & Biases
+PML is a custom panel template to clone experiments directly from the Weights & Biases workspace.

 ## Requirements